 If you do not make a suitable arrangement to pay your debt, Cheshire East may pass your liability order to an Enforcement Company to be collected.

 2. Liability Order given to Enforcement Company

-The liability order may then be given to an enforcement agent or enforcement company to recover the debt.
-If so, a fee of £75 is added to the amount owed.
+When a liability order is given to an enforcement agent or enforcement company to recover the debt, a fee of £75 is added to the amount owed.

 3. Compliance stage